gl2323123/task3/README.md

 # ABOUT ME

 Hello, my name is Gleb.
 I from a small town Staryy Oskol.
 I'm 19.
+I student in college

 I like learning new and I want change my life.
 I want defeat laziness.
 Slowly it turns out but it's not enough.
 What I did: